microsoft/pxt-ev3/docs/fll.md

 https://youtu.be/-AirqwC9DL4

+## Do you have examples of program used in competitions?

+The MakeCode team ran a team with friends and family in South Seattle and scored 175 points.
+The programs used for the crane, swing, red blocks and ramp are at https://github.com/lego-marshmallows (the robot build is not detailled).

 ### Why can't I delete my program (*.uf2) files from the Brick?

 There's a bug in the firmware which prevents you from deleting the programs (``*.uf2`` files) from your EV3 Brick.
 There isn't a firmware update to fix this yet.